Kyleng245/fite7001/README.md

 This will launch the Streamlit application on your local machine, allowing you to interact with it via your web browser.

+## Testing result of the playbooks
+Testing results of the playbooks can be found in the /playbooks folder within the Jupyter notebooks.

 ## License
 The Streamlit application in this project (`StreamlitApp.py`) includes code adapted from [Vikram Bhat's RAG Implementation with ConversationUI](https://github.com/vikrambhat2/RAG-Implementation-with-ConversationUI/blob/main/Streamlit%20Applications/StreamlitApp.py).
 Please refer to the original repository for more details on its licensing.